-A grievance policy has been established to provide for fairness in treatment for each student.
-Any student of Donnelly College alleging discriminatory treatment regarding, but not limited to, race, sex, color, religion, national origin, or disability, should follow this procedure for an informal or formal resolution.
-Students may utilize either or both procedures.
+A grievance policy has been established to ensure fair treatment for every student.
+Any student at Donnelly College may report a general complaint or allege discriminatory treatment regarding, but not limited to, race, sex, color, religion, national origin, or disability.
+Students are encouraged to follow the informal resolution procedure before moving to the formal resolution procedure.\

-If a student has a complaint dealing with sexual harassment, sexual assault/violence, or unlawful discrimination that could be considered a Title IX complaint, please refer to our specific Title IX web page to receive immediate assistance
+\ If a student has a complaint dealing with sexual harassment, sexual assault/violence, or unlawful discrimination that could be considered a Title IX complaint, please refer to our specific Title IX web page to receive immediate assistance.